Peter Gabriel: Activist for humanitarian causes

-In November 2007, Gabriel's non-profit group WITNESS launched The Hub, a participatory media site for human rights.

 In September 2008, Gabriel was named as the recipient of Amnesty International's 2008 Ambassador of Conscience Award.
 In the same month, he received Quadriga United We Care award of Werkstatt Deutschland along with Boris Tadić, Eckart Höfling and Wikipedia.
 The award was presented to him by Queen Silvia of Sweden.

 In 2010, Gabriel lent his support to the campaign to release Sakineh Mohammadi Ashtiani, an Iranian Azeri woman who was sentenced to death by stoning after being convicted of committing adultery.

 In December 2013, Gabriel posted a video message in tribute to the deceased former South African president and anti-apartheid leader Nelson Mandela.
 Gabriel was quoted:

 Gabriel has criticised Air France for their continued transport of monkeys to laboratories.
 In a letter to the airline, Gabriel wrote that in laboratories, "primates are violently force-fed chemicals, inflicted with brain damage, crippled, addicted to cocaine or alcohol, deprived of food and water, or psychologically tormented and ultimately killed."

 In March 2014, Gabriel publicly supported #withsyria, a campaign to rally support for victims of the Syrian Civil War.

-In November 2014, Gabriel, along with Pussy Riot, and Iron & Wine supported Hong Kong protesters at Hong Kong's Lennon Wall in their efforts.
+In November 2014, Gabriel, along with Pussy Riot and Iron & Wine supported Hong Kong protesters at Hong Kong's Lennon Wall in their efforts.

 In March 2015, Gabriel was awarded an honorary doctorate by the University of South Australia in recognition of his commitment to creativity and its transformational power in building peace and understanding.

 He composed the song "The Veil" for Oliver Stone's film Snowden (2016).